How to Clean a Toilet

 - Disinfect the toilet brush holder and let it dry.

 - Keep your toilet clean between deep cleanings by getting into the habit of doing a quick toilet bowl scrub every other day or so.
 Keep a toilet bowl cleaner nearby for quick scrubs.

 - The best way to clean a toilet and keep your hands safe is to always wear gloves.
 This will protect your hands from chemicals and germs.

 - Before you remove your gloves, wash your hands with hot, soapy water.
 Dry gloves before putting them away.

 - Use anti-bacterial sponges, disposable wipes or reusable cloths.

 - Launder any washable cleaning cloths by themselves using bleach and hot water.

-- If you have pets, avoid toilet bowl cleaner tablets or disks.
-This keeps them safe in case they drink the water.
+- If you have pets, avoid toilet bowl cleaner tablets or disks in case they drink the water.